AlexJReid/blog/content/posts/monoblok/index.md

 A £10 Bluetooth OBD2 dongle plugged into the diagnostic port exposes a firehose of PIDs: RPM, coolant temperature, throttle position, short and long-term fuel trims, O2 sensor voltages, intake manifold pressure, the lot.
 A small Python script on a Raspberry Pi tucked behind the glovebox polls the dongle over RFCOMM and publishes each reading to `car.<vin>.<pid>`.

 Because monoblok compiles for ARM, the broker itself runs on the same Pi.
-A 5G hat gives it an uplink, so conditioned streams go straight to Peter's backend without ever shipping raw PIDs over the cellular link.
-Conditioning at the edge, dashboards and storage in the cloud.
+A 5G hat gives it an uplink, so conditioned streams go straight to Peter's reporting system without ever shipping raw PIDs over the cellular link.
+Conditioning at the edge, analysis in the cloud.

 What Peter wants:

 1. A clean per-car telemetry stream for the fleet dashboard.
 RPM, coolant, speed, the usual.
 2. An over-rev alert the moment a car holds the engine above 7500rpm for more than a couple of seconds.
 One brief blip past redline on a downshift is forgivable; ten seconds in the limiter is a phone call.
 3. When he opens the dashboard in the morning, the current state of every car on hire, immediately.
 No "waiting for first reading" spinner.
+4. It isn't just to spy.
+If the car has issues, he may want to provide pre-emptive assistance.

 The raw feed is exactly the sort of thing patchbay was built for.
 RPM updates many times a second and wobbles constantly at a steady throttle.
 Coolant barely moves once the engine is warm.
 Publishing all of this unconditioned over a metered 5G connection is wasteful and makes the dashboard feel like it's drinking from a firehose.